 Students are not allowed on school property before or after these times.
 Students will have free play time during the extended hours (tv, game systems, cards, board games, lego…).

-The grace period is 10 minutes.
+The grace period, before 9am and after 4pm, is 10 minutes.
 There is an extended hour fee for anyone coming in 10 minutes before the class starting time or staying 10 minutes past the class closing time.
-There is a discount of 50% if you can consistently pickup your child within 30 minutes after class (you must be able to be within 30 minutes every day).
+There is a discount of 50% if you can consistently pickup your child within 30 minutes after class (you must be able to be within 4:30pm every day).

-Please do not come after 6:00 pm because many of the teachers have other commitments, like evening classes to teach.
+Please do not come after 6:00 pm because many of the teachers have other commitments, like evening classes to teach or attend.

 The fee for pickup after the expected pickup time (6:00 pm) will be $1 per minute.

 What is the refund policy?

 Refund Policy: Full refunds, excluding registration, are available before June 1.
 Before July 1, 70% of “Class Fees” (including class fees, meal plan, and extended hours) is available.
 After July 1, 50% of “Class Fees” are available.
 Refunds for single days missed are only available if we receive an email confirmation (firstname.lastname@example.org) at least 24 hours before any days are missed.
 Refunds are processed the first week of October.
 All refunds must be picked up before December 31/18 and must be accompanied with the original receipt.